 By making consignment easy, convenient, reliable and fast for our consignors, we aim to unlock a vast quantity of desirable, high-quality, primarily pre-owned luxury goods.
 Our sales professionals remove friction from the consignment process and build lasting relationships with our consignors.
-In 2020, approximately 83% of our GMV came from repeat consignors.
+In 2021, approximately 84% of our gross merchandise value ("GMV") came from repeat consignors.
 Our unique service model incentivizes consumers to consign by making the process easy.